cotestatnt/AsyncTelegram2/README.md

 + **this library work with ArduinoJson library V6.x _**

 ### Features
-+ Send and receive non-blocking messages to Telegram bot (also in silent mode - no notification)
++ Send and receive non-blocking messages to Telegram bot (formatting HTML or Markdown V2 supported, silent mode supported)
-+ Send picture both from url and from local filesystem (SPIFFS, LittleFS, FFAT, SD etc etc )
++ Send picture both from url and from any kind of filesystem (SPIFFS, LittleFS, FFAT, SD etc etc )
-+ Inline keyboards
++ Inline keyboards (with support for callback function)
 + Reply keyboards
 + Receive localization messages
 + Receive contacts messages